sasye93/Plugin/readme.md

 * ScalaLoci 0.3.0.
 * Scala macro support.
 * Windows 7+ (Win 7 & 10 tested, Linux and MacOS untested).
-* Docker installed (Docker for Windows/Mac, or Docker Toolbox for Windows 7 or older), and a \underline{running} Docker daemon (Docker Machine).
+* Docker installed (Docker for Windows/Mac, or Docker Toolbox for Windows 7 or older), and a _running_ Docker daemon (Docker Machine).
 * Bash script support (.sh) on your machine.
 The bash shell is built-in on Linux, MacOS and partially on Windows 10.
 On Windows 7 or older, you can use an emulator like cygwin64.
 To install it on Win10, see e.g. https://itsfoss.com/install-bash-on-windows/, or also use an emulator.

-## Important addition (this is not mentioned in the thesis document):
+## Important addition (this was not mentioned in the thesis document):
 * Note that you need JDK (11 & 12 tested) installed.
 JRE is not sufficient, because the extension needs the jar executable for building the jar files.
 * **Caution**: Don't use JDK 13, it has a known bug on Scala macros and will result in the compiler crashing (https://github.com/scala/bug/issues/11608).
 * java ENV variables must be properly set (+ /bin added to PATH var).